richardghirst/PiBits/ServoBlaster/README.txt

-There are two implementions of ServoBlaster; a kernel module based one, and a user space daemon.
+There are two implementations of ServoBlaster; a kernel module based one, and a user space daemon.
 The kernel module based one is the original, but is more of a pain to build because you need a matching kernel build.
 The user space daemon implementation is much more convenient to use and now has rather more features than the kernel based one.
-I would recommend you try the user space implementation first, as it is likely to be easier to get going.
+I would strongly recommend you use the user space implementation.

 The kernel module implementation is in the subdirectory 'kernel', while the user space implementation can be found in subdirectory 'user'.